jhhuangchloe/DiffusionPDE/README.md

 ## Guidance on Guidance Weights

 Weights may change depending on the count of observation points.
 A significant weight can swiftly decrease the error, but an excessively large weight might cause oversaturation and artifacts.
+Typically, the weights for forward observation loss terms range from 0.1 to 10 before averaging.
+The weights of various loss terms associated with the same PDE are affected by the scaling of these loss terms.

 ## License